Hair Color Filter — Hair Color Filter

 What is a hair color filter?

-A hair color filter is an AI photo-editing workflow that changes the visible hair color in your uploaded image so you can preview different shades on your own face before making a real change.
+A hair color filter is an AI photo-editing workflow that changes the visible hair color in your uploaded image so you can preview different shades on your own face before making a real dye, toner, wig, or salon decision.

-By default, no. The prompt is written to keep your current haircut, length, texture, and face shape as stable as possible while changing mainly the visible hair color.
+It is a virtual hair color try on.
+The prompt is written to keep your current haircut, length, texture, part line, and face shape as stable as possible while changing mainly the visible hair color.
+A full hairstyle changer is better when you want new bangs, longer hair, a different cut, or a different silhouette.

 Which hair colors can I try here?

-This draft includes presets for black, blonde, brunette, copper-red, silver ash, and pastel pink, and the generic prompt is broad enough to support other hair-color directions later.
+This tool includes presets for black, blonde, brown, copper-red, silver ash, and pastel pink, and the generic prompt is broad enough to support other hair-color directions later.

 Can I use a hair color filter before dyeing dark hair?